msdavid/fiji/.Q/projectlog.md

-# Project Fiji Log
+# Project Log - Fiji

 ## Session (YYYY-MM-DD HH:MM)
-- Initialized project.
-- Reviewed project instructions and existing file structure.

-## Session (Previous Date - if applicable)
-- ... previous logs ...

-## Session (YYYY-MM-DD HH:MM) - Mauro
+- **Q Agent:** Mauro
-- Updated `docs/functional-specs.md` to provide a more detailed explanation of the Role-Based Access Control (RBAC) system, specifically detailing how system administrators can create arbitrary roles and assign specific actions on resources.
-This enhancement clarifies the flexibility and granularity of the permission system.
+- **Objective:** Modify frontend root path to redirect to login page.

+### Activity:
+- Modified `frontend/src/app/page.tsx` to implement a redirect from `/` to `/login`.
+  - Replaced existing content with `next/navigation`'s `redirect` function.

+## Previous Sessions

+... (previous log entries remain unchanged) ...

+---
+*Log entry for current session.
+Previous entries should be preserved.*
+*Date/Time will be replaced by the actual timestamp when the operation is performed.*
+*Need to read the existing log first to append correctly.*